-For the above reasons, a risk margin for adverse deviation ("PRAD") is added to the central estimate established above.
+For the above reasons, Provision of Risk Margin for Adverse Deviation ("PRAD") is added to the central estimate established above.
 The establishment of the risk margin takes into account the variability of the outcome of each class of business and the diversification benefit of underwriting a number of classes of business.
-In accordance with Bank Negara Malaysia's 'Risk-Based Capital Framework for Insurers', the Company has established the level of risk margin to provide a probability of adequacy of 75%.
+In accordance with Bank Negara Malaysia's 'RBC Framework for Insurers', the Company has established the level of risk margin to provide a probability of adequacy of 75%.